TUM-FAF/FAF-121-Gusan-Gina/WP/Lab3_WP/README.md

-Laboratory Work Nr.2
+Laboratory Work Nr.3
 ====================
 Title:
 ------
-Advanced Form Elements.
-Child Windowses.
-Basics of Working With Keyboard.
+Basics of Working with Mouse.
+GDI Primitives.
+Bezier Curve.
 ------------
 Contents:

+•	Mouse

+•	Device context

+•	GDI Primitives

-•	The Keyboard
+•	Line

-•	Child Window Controls
+•	Curve

-•	Scroll Bar
+•	Plane

-•	Listbox
+•	Bitmap image

-•	Menus and Other Resources

-•	Dialog Boxes
+•	Bezier curve

-Completed mandatory Objectives:
+Completed Mandatory Objectives:
 --------------------
-•Display a dialog box on some event (ex. on clicking some button)

-•Add a system menu to your application with at least 3 items (add actions to that items)

-•Add a scroll bar that will change any visible parameter of any other element (color of a text)

-•Hook keyboard input.
-Add 2 custom events for 2 different keyboard combinations (ex. change window background on ctrl+space)
+•	Draw few lines of different colors and weights

+•	Draw a Bezier curve

+•	Draw few plane objects (ex. circle, square, pie, polygon...) of different colors, weights, filled and not

+•	Draw 2 different objects using mouse

 Objectives With Points:
 ----------------------
-•Add a listbox and attach some events when any element is accessed (clicked) (2 pt)

-•Add 2 scroll bars that will manage main window size or position (1 pt)

-•Customize your application by adding an icon and using different cursor in application (1 pt)
+•	Draw a custom bitmap image (1 pt)

+•	Add a switch (button, select list...) that will change mouse ability to draw objects (2 pt)

+•	Draw a Bezier curve using mouse (1 pt)

+•	Fill an object with a gradient (1 pt)

+•	Delete objects using mouse clicking (2 pt)

+•	Use mouse as an eraser of an adjustable width (1 pt)

 Creation steps of the app:
 --------------------------
-For this laboratory work, I found very useful Charles Petzold's book- *"Programming Windows"*, chapters 6, 9, 10 and 11 from the first section.
-Reading it helped me in understanding the main features for working with scroll bars, ListBoxes, menus and keyboard.
+For this laboratory work, I found very useful Charles Petzold's book- *"Programming Windows"*, chapters 5 and 7 from the first section.
+Reading it helped me in understanding the main features for working with the mouse.
 Of course, the precious help of [http://msdn.microsoft.com](http://msdn.microsoft.com) was unreplaceble.
 Also, some dilemmas were solved by [http://stackoverflow.com](http://http://stackoverflow.com).

 For a better understanding of my app, bellow I'll present its mockup: